 Country star Tim McGraw is one of the most impressive performers out there.
-The son of former MLB player Tug McGraw (who inspired the timeless country song "Live Like You Were Dying") has proven that in addition to being a Grammy Award-winning artist with numerous Billboard-topping hits, he has what it takes to have a successful acting career.
+The Louisiana native and son of former MLB player Tug McGraw (who inspired the timeless country song "Live Like You Were Dying") has proven that in addition to being a Grammy Award-winning artist with numerous Billboard-topping hits, he has what it takes to have a successful acting career.
 McGraw followed the path of other country singers like George Strait and Reba McEntire who've tried their hand in front of the camera.
-And if we've learned anything it's that he isn't stopping anytime soon...he really is that good.
+And if we've learned anything, it's that he isn't stopping anytime soon...he really is that good.

 Here is our ranking of all of McGraw's best film roles to date from his impressive filmography.
 Time to crank up Netflix and watch some of your favorite performances today!

 1. The Blind Side

 The number one spot has to go to McGraw's role opposite Sandra Bullock in The Blind Side.
 McGraw played the role of Sean Tuohy, adoptive father to future NFL star Michael Oher.
 The true story of how Oher was taken in by the Tuohy family killed at the box office and earned Bullock an Oscar for her portrayal of Sean's wife, Leigh Anne.